lbrensk/UFBI2018.github.io/MarconiS.md

 ```
 IMAGE

+We can more intuitively look at what is the accuracy of our model, by calculating the times it gets the right answers, out of thetotal number of pixels in the training set:

 ```{r}
 svm_accuracy = sum(y == pred_train)/length(y)
 svm_accuracy
 ```

+Usually, you may want to explore the parameterization space to get the potential best options, yes, but is good practive to do so on different combinations of data.
+Why is that? because the model may be fitting on the data, and not get realistic patterns.
+Usually, to reduce that problem, we divide the traininset in 10 folds, and sequenially build a svm with a bunch of different parameters combiantions on 9 folds, and validate on the remaining 1.
+This way, we can calculate among the different combinations, which one is performing the best on the training-valiadtion set, accounting for all 10 combinations.
+In SVM, that can be done using the function `tune`:

 ```{r}
 svm_tune <- tune(svm, y ~ x,  kernel = "linear")
 best_mod <- svm_tune$best.model